hlhicks/nodesvn/README.md

 # NodeJS SVN bindings

-This module is SVN bindings for NodeJS.
+This module is SVN bindings for Node.JS 0.6.
 You can use this module to interact with SVN within your NodeJS project.

 # Installation